FDA approves Vertex Pharma's combo treatment for cystic fibrosis

 The U.S. Food and Drug Administration approved Vertex Pharmaceuticals Inc's combination treatment for a rare condition called cystic fibrosis, the agency said on Monday.

-REUTERS: The U.S. Food and Drug Administration approved Vertex Pharmaceuticals Inc's combination treatment for a rare condition called cystic fibrosis, the agency said on Monday.
+REUTERS: The U.S. Food and Drug Administration said on Monday it had approved Vertex Pharmaceuticals Inc's three-drug combination for cystic fibrosis (CF), a rare genetic condition.

+The approval comes months ahead of the FDA's previously announced action date in March, sending the drugmaker's shares up 4.1per cent at US$183.53 in late afternoon trading, before being halted for news pending.

-The treatment, Trikafta, is a combination of three drugs that target a defective protein responsible for the life-threatening disease that builds up thick mucus in body parts such as the lungs and digestive tract. (https://bit.ly/2MxqCrJ)
+The treatment, Trikafta, is a combination of three drugs that target a defective protein responsible for the life-threatening disease that causes the build up of thick mucus in body parts such as the lungs and digestive tract. (https://bit.ly/2MxqCrJ)

+The backbone drugs in Trikafta are ivacaftor and tezacaftor, which make up Vertex's other approved treatment for CF called Symdeko.

+CF is a chronic, progressive, and frequently fatal genetic disease, primarily affecting the respiratory and digestive systems in children and young adults.

 (Reporting by Manojna Maddipatla in Bengaluru; Editing by Shailesh Kuber)